jina-ai/docs/chapters/primitive_data_type.rst

      - A mutable sequence of :class:`Document`.
    * - ChunkSet
      - derived
-     - A view of a sequence of :class:`Document` at a higher granularity level derived from :class:`DocumentSet`.
+     - A view of a sequence of :class:`DocumentSet` at a higher granularity level derived from :class:`DocumentSet`.
    * - MatchSet
      - derived
-     - A view of a sequence of matched :class:`Document` derived from :class:`DocumentSet`.
+     - A view of a sequence of matched :class:`DocumentSet` derived from :class:`DocumentSet`.
    * - Message
      - composite
      - A Pythonic interface to access and manipulate :class:`MessageProto`.